s-matyukevich/raspberry-pi-os/docs/lesson03/linux/low_level-exception_handling.md

 As you might see from the code, `irq_handler` executes [handle_arch_irq](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/irq.c#L44)  function.
 This function is executed with special stack, that is called "irq stack".
 Why is it necessary to switch to a different stack?
 In RPI OS, for example, we didn't do this.
 Well, I guess it is not necessary, but without it, an interrupt will be handled using task stack, and we can never be sure how much of it is still left for the interrupt handler.

-Next, we need to look at [handle_arch_irq](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/irq.c#L44), but it is not a function but a variable.
+Next, we need to look at [handle_arch_irq](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/irq.c#L44) It appears that it is not a function, but a variable.
 It is set inside [set_handle_irq](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/irq.c#L46) function.
 But who sets it, and what is the fade of an interrupt after it reaches this point?
 We will figure out the answer in the next chapter of this lesson.

 ### Conclusion

-As a conclusion, I can say that we've already explored the low-level interrupt handling code and trace the path of the interrupt from the vector table all the way to `handle_arch_irq`.
+As a conclusion, I can say that we've already explored the low-level interrupt handling code and trace the path of an interrupt from the vector table all the way to the `handle_arch_irq`.
 This is the point were an interrupt leaves architecture specific code and started to be handled by a driver code.
 Our goal in the next chapter will be to trace the path of a timer interrupt through the driver source code.